 Expectations about future credit losses may be incorrect for a variety of reasons.
-A prolonged decline in general economic conditions, particularly of those in Portugal, unanticipated political events, a lack of liquidity in the economy or in the maintenance of high levels of interest or inflation rates for an extended period of time may result in losses which exceed the amount of the Group's provisions or the maximum probable losses envisaged by its risk management models.
+A prolonged decline in general economic conditions, particularly of those in Portugal, unanticipated political events, a lack of liquidity in the economy or a sharp increase in interest rates may result in losses which exceed the amount of the Group's provisions or the maximum probable losses envisaged by its risk management models.